EnronChain/Enron/docs/guides/keys-wallets/ledger.md

 # Ledger

-Get started with your Ledger hardware wallet on Echelon {synopsis}
+Get started with your Ledger hardware wallet on Enron {synopsis}

 ## Pre-requisites